MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 The parameters that need to be changed are <code>create_pre_main_sequence_model</code> (<code>&star_job</code>) and <code>stop_near_zams</code>(<code>&controls</code>), while two additional parameters (<code>load_saved_model</code> and <code>load_model_filename</code>) have to be included in <code>&star_job</code> to load the <code>SPB_ZAMS_Y0.28_Z0.02.mod</code> file.
 To plot the abundance window, add <code>Abundance_win_flag = .true.</code> to <code>inlist_pgstar</code> (<a href="https://docs.mesastar.org/en/release-r23.05.1/reference/pgstar.html#abundance-window" target="_blank">documentation</a>).
 </p></details></hint>

 As `MESA` is running, you should now see a third `pgstar` window appear, showing the abundance profiles as a function of mass.
-The x-axis is color coded according to the internal mixing taking place in different regions of the star, and matches that being shown in the `TRho_profile` window.
-If you are unhappy with the size of this window, you can change in the size and aspect ratios of it in `inlist_pgstar` using the parameters `Abundance_win_width` and `Abundance_win_aspect_ratio`.
+The x-axis is color coded according to the internal mixing taking place in different regions of the star and matches that being shown in the `TRho_profile` window.
+If you are unhappy with the size of this window, you can change the size and aspect ratios of it in `inlist_pgstar` using the parameters `Abundance_win_width` and `Abundance_win_aspect_ratio`.

 <div style="align: left; text-align:center;">
     <img src="images/abund_000255.png" width="700" />
 </div>

 <br>
 Once the main-sequence evolution is running, we will keep modifying `inlist_project`.
-First we change the nuclear network to include additional reactions and isotopes relevant for the CNO-cycle.
-A list of default nuclear networks options availble in `MESA` are listed in the `$MESA_DIR/data/net_data/nets` directory.
+First, we change the nuclear network to include additional reactions and isotopes relevant for the CNO-cycle.
+A list of default nuclear networks options available in `MESA` are listed in the `$MESA_DIR/data/net_data/nets` directory.
 We refer to the `MESA` labs tomorrow for more details on nuclear networks.

 <task><details>
 <summary>Task 4</summary><p>